theta360developers/plugin-guide/docs/fisheye.md

 - Confirm that that the LED above the shutter button is white
 - WiFi LED below shutter will be aqua color and flashing

+### Take Picture

+The camera will take three dual-fisheye pictures for bracketing.

+Place the camera on tripod on stand it up on a table.

+Press the shutter button.

+### Confirm Pictures were Taken
+Connect camera to your computer with a USB cable.

+In a file browser such as File Explorer, click into RICOH THETA V in the same process you use for a normal camera or storage device.
+Go into `DCIM/100RICOH`.
+You will see the dual-fisheye images with filenames that contain a date and time stamp.

 ## Stitching Dual-fisheye Images Into Equirectangular